aditiakv/XNL-21BCE3121-SDE-4/README.md

 - Query performance was optimized using `EXPLAIN ANALYZE`.

 ## How to Run

+### Backend
 1. Clone the repository.
+2. Navigate to the backend directory.
+3. Install the required dependencies:
+    ⁠bash
+   pip install -r requirements.txt

+⁠ 4.
+Set up the database:
-2. Run the SQL scripts to create the database schema.
+   - The database dump is located in the `fintech-platform.sql` directory.
+Use it to create the database schema.
-3. Use the Python script to generate synthetic data.
+5. Run the backend:
+    ⁠bash
+   python fintech_backend/run.py

+⁠ ### Frontend
+1. Navigate to the frontend directory.
+2. Install the required dependencies:
+    ⁠bash
+   npm install

-4. Run queries to test the system.
+⁠ 3.
+Run the frontend:

-## ER Diagram
+    ⁠bash
+   npm start

+⁠ 4. **Note**: The frontend is not currently hooked to the backend.
+Connecting the frontend to the backend is a TODO and could be done if more time is available.

+### Postman Collection
+- The Postman collection is available in `postman_collection.json` in the root directory.
+It can be imported to test individual API calls as required.

+### Sharding and Partitioning Logic
+- The sharding and partitioning logic is contained in `sharding_logic.py` in the root directory.